hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 I was inspired by the story of [*This scientist read a paper every day for 899 days.
 Here’s what she learned*](https://www.natureindex.com/news-blog/this-scientist-read-research-academic-paper-every-day-what-she-learned), so I decided to try it myself: Dedicating half an hour everyday to reading papers.
 {{<end>}}

+## 2020-11-23

+1. Finished Weng et al. (2018)

+Links between people can be categorized into two types based on reciprocity: social links and informational links.

+Second result: Weak ties attracted attention as much as, or even more than strong ties.

+>... people interact along strong ties due to their social relationships, while looking for novel information through weak ties.

+2. Finished Lilian Weng's article of [*Attention?
+Attention!*](https://lilianweng.github.io/lil-log/2018/06/24/attention-attention.html).
+Couldn't understand it.

 ## 2020-11-22
 Weng, L., Karsai, M., Perra, N., Menczer, F., & Flammini, A. (2018).
 Attention on weak ties in social and communication networks.
 In *Complex Spreading Phenomena in Social Systems* (pp. 213-228).
 Springer, Cham.